arn-arm-1/ondato-android-sdk/README.md

 `ondatoColorPrimaryDark`: Defines the taskbar color

+`ondatoColorBackground`: Defines the background of the Main activity

 ### 3. Flow
 `OndatoViewCreator` provide some optional methods to replace Ondato windows with custom ones:
 ``` java